 Goetia Tarot - Dark Edition - tarot meets demonology in black and white

-Most tarot decks use colour to separate the cards from one another.
-This deck chooses the opposite.
-Fabio Listrani works with a palette of greyscale and deep black, shifting all attention to the symbolism and the linework.
+Most tarot decks rely on colour to separate cards from each other.
+This one takes the opposite approach.
+Fabio Listrani works entirely in shades of grey and deep black, putting the full focus on symbolism and composition.

-Each of the 78 cards is connected to a demon or spirit from the Ars Goetia, the first book of the Lesser Key of Solomon.
-The cards show seals, astrological symbols and Kabbalistic references.
-It is a system within a system: the structure of tarot is used to illustrate a wholly different tradition.
+Each of the 78 cards is linked to a demon or spirit from the Ars Goetia, the first book of the Lesser Key of Solomon, a seventeenth-century hermetic text.
+The structure of the tarot serves here as a framework for an older and very different tradition.

 What you see on the cards

-The imagery is graphic, almost cinematic.
-Listrani uses sharp contrasts and tight compositions.
-Each card carries the name of the corresponding goetic entity, its seal, and often a set of esoteric correspondences such as planet, element or number.
+The imagery is graphic and high in contrast.
+Each card shows the name of its corresponding Goetic entity, its seal, and esoteric correspondences such as planet, element or number.
+Listrani organises all of this without crowding the image.

-The glossy finish amplifies the contrasts, but also demands good light.
-In dim settings or candlelight the details are harder to make out.
+The glossy finish sharpens the contrast between black and white, but it does ask for good light.
+In dim conditions the finer details become harder to read.

-The instruction booklet describes the relationship between the tarot meaning and the goetic entity for each card.
-That is not a luxury.
-Without that context, much of the symbolism remains closed.
+The guidebook explains the relationship between the tarot meaning and the Goetic entity for each card.
+Without it, much of the symbolism stays closed.
+This is not a deck you can read cold.

-Do not place this deck in front of someone unfamiliar with tarot.
-The imagery is confronting and the symbolism requires explanation.
+Do not put this deck on the table with someone who has never read tarot before.
+The imagery is confrontational and the symbolism requires explanation.

 About Fabio Listrani

-Fabio Listrani works from Rome and has built a reputation as an illustrator for Marvel, Titan Comics and IDW Publishing.
-In the tarot world many know him from the Night Sun Tarot and the Santa Muerte Tarot.
+Fabio Listrani works from Rome as an illustrator, with credits at Marvel, Titan Comics and IDW Publishing.
+In the tarot world he is known for the Night Sun Tarot and the Santa Muerte Tarot.

 His style combines modern graphic design with classical esoteric iconography.
-He draws sharply, with an eye for detail and dramatic composition.
+He draws with precision, a strong eye for dramatic composition, and a clear sense of the weight that symbols carry.

 Specifications